Primis1/Obsidian-Vault/back-end/GO and Web/Foundation/Servermux/Servermux & Routes.md

 ***
 [[Routes && Routers]]
 Special values:
-1. Go servermux is based on #net/http, which is part of stnd.lib
-2. Servermux - aka router, it provide light weight(it does ==not== support ==method-based== routing that used in REST, but we somehow use that ) routing
+1. Servermux - aka router, it provide light weight(it does ==not== support ==method-based== routing that used in REST, but we somehow use that ) routing
 	1. subtree route - ends wit "/"
 	2. fixed route - end with an empty space

+-  Go servermux is based on #net/http, which is part of stnd.lib
+- #servermux - are kind of handlers which instead of providing the response itself, passes the request right to the second handler
 To know:
 1. subtree by default work like "==catch-all=="
 	- To remove this behavior we can modify it in route handlers, we should do that because we can ==not modify servermux==